Mercedes-Benz G-Class: Motorsport

-In 1983 a specially modified 280 GE won the Paris–Dakar Rally driven by Jacky Ickx and Claude Brasseur.
+In 1983, a specially modified 280 GE won the Paris–Dakar Rally, driven by Jacky Ickx and Claude Brasseur.

-In popular culture
+Marketing

 A specially modified W465 G580e G-Class was announced by Mercedes as the official Trophy Carrier for the 2024 League of Legends World Championship.
 In addition to a special livery, the car featured a specially designed module designed to safely hold the Summoner's Cup while in transit.
 The car safely transported the Summoner's Cup to The O2 Arena in London, where the final took place.